 Thanks to the following individuals for their research or contributions to this topic:

-- Conscars (Extreme distance limits testing)
+- Conscars (Extreme distance limits and detail objects testing)

 - gbMichelle (Researching how shadow maps work, extreme distance and particle limits testing)